Wrexham: Future development

 The Welsh Government has acquired key sites to form part of the Wrexham Gateway Project to redevelop the Kop stand at the Racecourse Ground and upgrade the transportation network to support the upgrade in the sport and event facility.
-Work is expected to begin before June 2023 on the redevelopment of a new 5,500 seater stand at Wrexham AFC in time for the 2024/2025 season.

 £5.4 million funding has been agreed for the redevelopment of the Wrexham Museum that will integrate a Welsh Football Museum, which has been dubbed a museum of two halves.
 The football museum will have a number of themes including Welsh language communities, fan culture, Black, Asian and Minority Ethnic communities and LGBTQ+ experiences.

 A health and wellbeing complex at Coleg Cambria is expected to be built by summer 2024 at a cost of £14 million.

+Work has started on the regeneration of the historic markets by the contractor SWG.
+The aim of the project is to bring significant improvements to the Grade II-listed General and Butchers markets.

+Wrexham University's Enterprise Engineering and Optics Centre (EEOC) funding is now in place with Wynne Construction expected to start on the Plas Coch campus in 2024 forming part of the overall aim to improve the facilities at Wrexham University Plas Coch campus.

+The creation of a Ryan Rodney Reynolds memorial park was officially announced on 23 October 2023 it is expected to consist of play facilities, tables and chairs, artworks, street food and a community cinema.